95tuanle/first-attempt-with-laravel/README.md

-# First Attemp With Laravel
+# First Attempt With Laravel
 A simple web with Laravel